Clive Caldwell: Middle East and North Africa

 On 4 July 1941, Caldwell saw a German pilot shoot and kill a close friend, Pilot Officer Donald Munro, who was descending to the ground in a parachute.
-This was a controversial practice, but was nevertheless common among German and Allied pilots.
+This was a war crime, but was nevertheless common among German and Allied pilots.
 One biographer, Kristin Alexander, suggests that it may have caused Caldwell's attitude to harden significantly.
 Months later, press officers and journalists popularised Caldwell's nickname of "Killer", which he disliked.
 One reason for the nickname was that he too shot enemy airmen after they parachuted out of aircraft.

 Caldwell commented many years later: "... there was no blood lust or anything about it like that.
 It was just a matter of not wanting them back to have another go at us.
 I never shot any who landed where they could be taken prisoner."
 (In later life, Caldwell said that his thoughts often turned to one Japanese airman or passenger, who survived Caldwell's last aerial victory but could not be rescued.)

 A more commonly cited reason for the nickname was his habit of using up ammunition left over at the end of sorties, to shoot up enemy troop convoys and vehicles.
 During his war service, Caldwell wrote in a notebook: "it's your life or theirs.
 This is war."

-While flying to his base alone, over northwest Egypt on 29 August 1941, Caldwell was attacked by two Bf 109s, in a simultaneous approach at right angles.
+On 29 August 1941, while flying to his base alone, over northwest Egypt, Caldwell was attacked by two Bf 109s, in a simultaneous approach at right angles.
 His attackers included one of Germany's most famous aces, Leutnant Werner Schröer, also of JG 27, in a Bf 109E-7.
 Caldwell sustained three separate wounds from ammunition fragments and or shrapnel.
 His Tomahawk was hit by more than 100 7.92 mm bullets and five 20 mm cannon shells, but he shot down Schröer's wingman, and heavily damaged Schröer's "Black 8", causing Schröer to disengage.
 Suitable claim for that day 29.08.41 Ltn.
 Werner Schroer (6.) of 1./JG 27, Curtiss P-40 N.W.
 Sidi Barrani at 18.10 (Film C. 2036/II Nr.81357/42).

 On 23 November, Caldwell shot down an Experte, Hauptmann Wolfgang Lippert, Gruppenkommandeur (Group Commander) of II./JG 27, who bailed out.
-Lippert had struck the stabiliser and following capture had his legs amputated but 10 days later, a gangrene infection set in and he died on 3 December.
+Lippert had struck the stabiliser.
+Following capture he had his legs amputated.
+10 days later, a gangrene infection set in and he died on 3 December.
 For this action, Caldwell was awarded the Distinguished Flying Cross.
 Caldwell claimed five Junkers Ju 87 (Stuka) dive bombers in a matter of minutes on 5 December.
 For this he was awarded a Bar to his DFC.
 His report of that action reads: